npc-makinika/Four-card-featur-section-ver2/README-template-copy.md

   cursor: pointer;
 }
 ```
-->adding a shadow effect on hover.
+- adding a shadow effect on hover.
 - using smooth transition for the shadow over 0.3 seconds.
 - changing cursor to pointer to indicate interactivity.